stm32duino/WiFi-ISM43362-M3G-L44/README.md

 The WiFi library is based on FW "Inventek eS-WiFi ISM43362-M3G-L44-SPI C3.5.2.3.BETA9".

+## Restriction
+WiFiServerST is not stable due to issue of the current WiFi firmware version: C3.5.2.3.BETA9

 ## Examples

 The examples are close of the Arduino WiFi library but with some adaptations to work